 A mother of pearl button glows like a moon.
 Stitch a buttonhole in the other end, and you've made a cuff bracelet.

 Cut strata into 1” x 1” squares, on the diagonal.
-Artistic one inch squares are known as ‘Inchies.’
+Artistic one inch squares are known as ‘inchies.’
 (Which, like Artist Trading Cards, are tradeable works of art!
-Believe it or not, there are one, two entire books about making Inchies!)
+Believe it or not, there are one, two entire books about inchies!)

 Once you've cut all the inchies you want, zigzag stitch the squares together, butting raw edges.
 The stitches act as hinges.
 Here I arranged them like the central sliver of a traditional "Log Cabin Barn Raising" quilt pattern.